Japanese submarine I-8: Loss

 On 31 March 1945, the U.S. Navy destroyer USS Stockton detected a surface target on radar while screening a task group off the Kerama Islands.
 She approached the contact, which turned out to be I-8.
 I-8 crash-dived, after which Stockton made sonar contact on her.
-Over the next four hours, Stockton expended all of her depth charges in seven attacks against I-8.I-8.I-8 surfaced just as the destroyer USS Morrison arrived on the scene to reinforce Stockton.
+Over the next four hours, Stockton expended all of her depth charges in seven attacks against I-8.I-8 surfaced just as the destroyer USS Morrison arrived on the scene to reinforce Stockton.
 I-8 immediately submerged again, but Morrison dropped a pattern of depth charges that forced I-8 to surface 900 yd from Morrison.
 After a 30-minute exchange of gunfire, I-8 capsized and sank by the stern in the Philippine Sea at 25°29′N 128°35′E. One of Morrison′s boats picked up an unconscious petty officer who had been a member of I-8′s gun crew, and he was I-8′s only survivor.

 On 10 April 1945, the Imperial Japanese Navy declared I-8 to be presumed lost in the Okinawa area.
 The Japanese struck her from the navy list on 10 August 1945.